SestoAle/Demonstration-Efficient-AIRL/README.md

 # Demonstrations-Efficient Inverse Reinforcement Learning in procedural environments
-## Supplementary Material
-This repository is intended as Supplementary Materials to the paper Demonstrations-Efficient Inverse Reinforcement Learning in procedural environments.
+This repository is intended as **Supplementary Materials** to the paper Demonstrations-Efficient Inverse Reinforcement Learning in procedural environments.

 You can access the Appendix section of the paper [here](Supplementary_Material.pdf).